 Efficient policy frameworks are essential in promoting innovation and development in agriculture.
 Bhutan’s Gross National Happiness (GNH) approach shows us the importance of sustained growth, with agriculture at the forefront of achieving rural development goals and sustainable food security (DoA, 2011).
 Bhutan prioritized research on agriculture in its 12th five-year plan, which focuses on organic farming and varieties of climate-resilient crops (ICIMOD, 2018).

-Similar to Bhutan, India’s National Mission on Youth Agriculture aims to bring young people to the sector by providing them skill development training, access to modern technologies, and entrepreneurship opportunities (TAAS, 2018).
-Such initiatives identify the need for constructive policy intervention that aligns agricultural innovation with broader development goals.
+Similar to Bhutan, India’s National Mission on Youth Agriculture aims to bring young people to the sector by providing them with skill development training, access to modern technologies, and entrepreneurship opportunities (TAAS, 2018).
+Such initiatives identify the need for constructive policy intervention that aligns with agricultural innovation with broader development goals.
+BRAC Bangladesh’s Youth-focused ‘Adaptation Clinics provides a one-stop service center, that includes climate-resilient technologies, market linkages, and advisory support, empowering young entrepreneurs, and reaching over 19,000 farmers nationwide (BRAC, 2023).

 Knowledge Sharing and Regional Cooperation